Vonng/pigsty/docs/v-config.md

 **IP address**

-When multiple NICs with multiple IP addresses are detected on the current machine, the configuration wizard prompts you to enter the **primary** IP address used, which is the IP address you use to access the node from the internal network.
+When multiple NICs with multiple IP addresses are detected on the current machine, the config wizard prompts you to enter the **primary** IP address used, which is the IP address you use to access the node from the internal network.
 Note that you should not use the public IP address.

 **Download Package**

-When no offline package is found under the `/tmp/pkg.tgz` path of the node, the configuration wizard will ask whether to download it from Github.
-Selecting `Y` will start the download, selecting `N` will skip it.
-If your node has good Internet access with a suitable proxy configuration, or if you need to make your own offline packages, you can choose `N`.
+When no offline package is found under the `/tmp/pkg.tgz` path of the node, the config wizard will ask whether to download it from Github.
+Selecting `Y` will start the download, and selecting `N` will skip it.
+If your node has good Internet access with a suitable proxy config, or if you need to make offline packages, you can choose `N`.

-**Configuration Template**
+**Config Template**

-The configuration wizard **automatically selects a configuration template** based on the current machine environment, so you are not asked this question.
-However, you can specify the use of a configuration template manually with `-m <mode>`, e.g：
+The config wizard **automatically selects a config template** based on the current machine env, so you are not asked this question.
+However, you can specify the use of a config template manually with `-m <mode>`, e.g：

-- [`demo`](https://github.com/Vonng/pigsty/blob/master/files/conf/pigsty-demo.yml) The project's default configuration file, the one used by the 4-node sandbox, enables all features.
+- [`demo`](https://github.com/Vonng/pigsty/blob/master/files/conf/pigsty-demo.yml) The project's default config file, the one used by the 4-node sandbox, enables all features.
-- [`auto`](https://github.com/Vonng/pigsty/blob/master/files/conf/pigsty-auto.yml) Suitable for deployment in production environments with more stable and conservative configurations.
+- [`auto`](https://github.com/Vonng/pigsty/blob/master/files/conf/pigsty-auto.yml) Suitable for deployment in production env with more stable and conservative configs.
-- In addition, Pigsty has several preconfigured configuration templates that can be specified and used directly with the `-m` parameter, see the [`files/conf`](https://github.com/Vonng/pigsty/tree/master/files/conf) directory for details.
+- In addition, Pigsty has several preconfigured config templates that can be specified and used directly with the `-m` parameter, see the [`files/conf`](https://github.com/Vonng/pigsty/tree/master/files/conf) for details.

-During [`configure`](#configure), The configuration wizard **automatically selects a configuration template** based on the current machine environment, but you can specify the use of a configuration template manually with `-m <mode>`.
-The most important part of the configuration template is to replace the placeholder IP address `10.10.10.10` in the template with the real IP address (intranet primary IP) of the current machine and select the appropriate database specification template according to the current machine configuration.
-You can use the default generated configuration file directly or make further customization and modification based on the automatically generated configuration file.
+During [`configure`](#configure), the config wizard **automatically selects a config template** based on the current machine env, but you can specify the use of a config template manually with `-m <mode>`.
+The most important part of the config template is to replace the placeholder IP address `10.10.10.10` in the template with the real IP address (intranet primary IP) of the current machine and select the appropriate database specification template according to the current machine config.
+You can use the default generated config file directly or make further customization and modification based on the automatically generated config file.

-<details><summary>Standard output of the configuration process</summary>
+<details><summary>Standard output of the configure</summary>

 ```bash
 $ ./configure